 Late afternoon is the best time to hike from Crescent Moon as the sun will be setting and illuminating the West face of Cathedral Rock.

 An iconic scene of Oak Creek in the foreground with Cathedral Rock in the background is one of the best photography locations in Sedona.
-Plus, there’s a Sedona vortex site in this same area.

 Important: You need a separate pass called Big Three Pass to enter Crescent Moon Picnic Site.
 It is not part of the Red Rock Pass or the America the Beautiful Interagency Pass.
 You must pay at a kiosk upon entry to Crescent Moon.

 - Here’s more information from Coconino National Forest about Crescent Moon.